agadiffe/WindowsMize/README.md

 ## 📝 Characteristics
 - Fully non-interactive script: make sure to review everything before running it.
 - Designed for Windows 11 (most tweaks/settings also work on Windows 10).
-- Works on both Administrator and Standard account.
+- Works on both Administrator and Standard account (including domain account).

 ## 💫 Features